bcanfield/southpaw/README.md

 ## Quick Start
-Get a list of all currently entered contests and all relevant info
+Get a list of all currently entered contests and all relevant info.

+*FYI: If you are not entered into any Fanduel contests you will not get any back*
 ```

 # Get a list of all currently entered contests